 I hope you had a good Thanksgiving–I certainly did.
 I hosted again this year with a small gathering of friends and family, serving enough food for a…much larger gathering, lol.
 Normally, I’m just cooking for my wife and me, but Thanksgiving is an entirely different animal what with the wide variety of dishes to coordinate–you don’t want redundant flavors, too few pans, too little oven space, too much to do at once–its a lot of work, stress, and trouble…and I love it.
 As I had promised you, I wanted to share the outcome of my Thanksgiving this year with you as this holiday is obviously about giving thanks, and for me, its also very much about the food.

 Also, something worth mentioning: Foodbuzz.
-I’ve been a member with Foodbuzz for a while now, and they have been nothing but good to me, so imagine my delight when I was selected as… click to read more…
+I’ve been a member with Foodbuzz for a while now, and they have… click to read more…